ECG Rhythm Analysis

 • ST Segment

 The P wave indicates atrial depolarization, and it is normally an upward deflection in the ECG tracing.
-Next the QRS complex indicates ventricle repolarization.
+Next the QRS complex indicates ventricle depolarization.
 It typically starts with a negative deflection, then a large positive movement and then a negative movement, the S wave.
 A T wave normally follows the QRS complex.
 It is typically an upwards waveform, indicating repolarization of the ventricles.
 Intervals such as the PR interval, PR segment, QT interval and ST segment can also be analyzed to understand the heart's condition.

 Cardiac Rhythm Course